-*Successfully represented a restaurant operator against sexual harrassment, hostile work environment, sex discrimination and retaliation claims advanced by multiple plaintiffs seeking over $100 million in compensatory and $500 million in punitive damages
+- Successfully represented a restaurant operator against sexual harassment, hostile work environment, sex discrimination and retaliation claims advanced by multiple plaintiffs seeking over $100 million in compensatory and $500 million in punitive damages

 - “What Attorneys Can and Cannot Say In and About Litigation,” New York State Bar Association Journal, July/August 2010